alxmancilla/mdb-k8s-operator-demo/README.md

 # mdb-k8s-operator-demo
-A simple demo to deploy a MongoDB replica set in K8s (using minikube)
+A simple demo for deploying a MongoDB replica set on K8s (using minikube)

 Here’s a mini tutorial on how to use MongoDB with Kubernetes.
 This tutorial combines general recommendations and step-by-step guidance from the provided notes: